UAV-Enabled Data Collection for Wireless Sensor Networks with Distributed Beamforming: Introduction

 \section{Introduction}

-\IEEEPARstart{U}nmanned aerial vehicles (UAVs) or drones are expected to have a lot of applications in beyond-fifth-generation (B5G) and sixth-generation (6G) wireless networks as dedicatedly deployed aerial wireless platforms (such as aerial base stations (BSs) \cite{MozaffariBeyond2019,LiPlacement2018,Alzenad3-D2017,ZhongSecure2019,YaoSecrecy2019}, cellular-connected users \cite{ZhangTrajectory2019}, energy transmitters (ETs) \cite{XieThroughput2019,XuUAV2018,XieCommon2020}, relays \cite{ChenEfficient2020,ChenMultiple2018}, and mobile edge computing (MEC) servers \cite{ZhouMobile2020,HuJoint2019}).
+\IEEEPARstart{U}nmanned aerial vehicles (UAVs) or drones are expected to have a lot of applications in beyond-fifth-generation (B5G) and sixth-generation (6G) wireless networks as dedicatedly deployed aerial wireless platforms (such as aerial base stations (BSs) \cite{MozaffariBeyond2019,LiPlacement2018,Alzenad3-D2017,ZhongSecure2019,YaoSecrecy2019,BanagarPerformance2020,SharmaRandom2019}, cellular-connected users \cite{AmerMobility2020,ZhangTrajectory2019}, energy transmitters (ETs) \cite{XieThroughput2019,XuUAV2018,XieCommon2020}, relays \cite{ChenEfficient2020,ChenMultiple2018}, and mobile edge computing (MEC) servers \cite{ZhouMobile2020,HuJoint2019}).
 Among others, there has been an upsurge of interest in using UAVs as aerial data collectors (or fusion centers) to collect data from large-scale wireless sensor networks (WSNs).
 In the upcoming Internet of Things (IoT) era, WSNs have been widely deployed for applications such as surveillance and environmental, agricultural, and traffic monitoring \cite{LiEnergy2019,lei,Jawad,Nellore}, by collecting, e.g., geographical and environmental information, as well as images and videos.
-How to collect the data in a fast and reliable manner is one of key challenges faced in the design of WSNs.
-Different from the conventional designs using on-ground fusion centers for data collection, the UAVs in the sky can exploit the fully-controllable mobility in the three-dimensional (3D) space to fly close to sensors for collecting data more efficiently.
+In practice, these applications might be implemented in the remote areas (e.g., rural macro) or in emergency situations (e.g., after an earthquake or in the sea), such that employing ground BSs for data collections may become difficult if not infeasible \cite{AlmasoudEnergy2018}.
+How to collect the data to the BSs in a fast and reliable manner is one of the key challenges faced in the design of WSNs.
+Different from the conventional designs using on-ground fusion centers for data collection, the UAVs in the sky can exploit the fully-controllable mobility in the three-dimensional (3D) space to fly close to the IoT devices for collecting data more efficiently, and then convey the data to the target BSs.
 UAVs can also leverage the strong line-of-sight (LoS) ground-to-air (G2A) channels for increasing the communication quality.